th0th/poeticmetric/frontend/src/docs/04_open-source/03_self-hosting/article.md

 ## Versions

 When you follow this tutorial, you will be deploying the latest stable version of PoeticMetric.
-However, a new version of PoeticMetric will be released with new features from time to time.
-Don't forget to check the section [Updating to a new version](#updating) before you leave.
+The version to run is set by the `POETICMETRIC_VERSION` variable in your `.env` file (see [Set environment variables](#set-environment-variables)).
+A new version of PoeticMetric will be released with new features from time to time—don't forget to check the section [Updating to a new version](#updating) before you leave.

 PoeticMetric Analytics uses [semantic versioning](https://semver.org): `MAJOR.MINOR.PATCH`